Original article written by Miyako Rogers, August 2022. Updated by Aleisha Collins, November 2023.

 The population of South Korea

 South Korea, officially known as the Republic of Korea, is a peninsula bordered by the Yellow Sea, the Sea of Japan and North Korea (The Democratic People’s Republic of Korea (DPRK)).
-Its capital city, Seoul, is the 5th largest metropolitan area in the world and South Korea is a highly developed country with the 3rd highest life expectancy in the world.
+Its capital city, Seoul, is the 4th largest urban area in the world and South Korea is a highly developed country with the 7th highest life expectancy in the world.

 The Korean Peninsula has been inhabited since before 8000 BCE.
 The Gojoseon Kingdom was founded in 2333 BCE and over the next few centuries, invasions, civil unrest and war led to the fracturing of the Korean peninsula until it was finally unified under the Korean Empire in 1897.
 However, this empire was short-lived, as in 1910, the Japanese Empire annexed the country.
 Japanese rule ended following World War 2.
 The Korean Peninsula was divided into two zones: The Republic of Korea in the south and The Democratic People’s Republic of Korea in the north.
 This division led to the Korean War, which lasted from 1950-1953.
 Since the war, in a little over 50 years, South Korea has developed into one of the world’s wealthiest nations.

 Figure 1 | Map of South Korea (Source: Canva)

 - Land area: 2018 estimate: 100,370 sq km

 - Per capita: 34,757.7 USD